yanzhoupan/keras_FM/README.md

 # keras_FM
 This is a tensorflow.keras implementation of Factorized Machine(FM)

+## Dataset
-The dataset is provided by Avazu in a Kaggle competition.
+* The dataset is provided by Avazu in a Kaggle competition.
-You can find the data [HERE](https://www.kaggle.com/c/avazu-ctr-prediction)
+* You can find the data [HERE](https://www.kaggle.com/c/avazu-ctr-prediction)

 ## Data preprocessing